Doctors4you

 If the complainant is dissatisfied with the outcome of our company director and stage 2 and feels we have not met any of the Health and Social Care Act 2008 regulations, you can escalate your concerns to Independent Sector Complaints Adjudication Service that Doctors 4 You is a member of.

 At Stage 3 complainants have the right to an independent external adjudication of their complaint.
 Requests for independent external adjudication should be made to the Independent Sector Complaints.
 Adjudication Service (ISCAS), in writing, within 6 months of receipt of the Stage 2 decision letter.
-Complainants cannot access Stage 3 until they have gone through Stages 1 and 2 and ISCAS will direct complainants back to us where appropriate.
+Complainants cannot access Stage 3 until they have gone through Stages 1 and 2 and ISCAS will direct complainants back to Doctors 4 You where appropriate.

 To access Stage 3, complainants are asked to sign a ‘Statement of Understanding and Consent’, thereby agreeing to the parameters of Stage.
 Complainants will need to set out in writing for the Adjudicator: